 - Barbara Previtali, Professor of Manufacturing and Production Systems, Politecnico di Milano

 - Fabrice Rossignol, Professor, Ceramic Processes, French National Centre for Scientific Research

-If you have any queires about the conference please email email@example.com or contact Jess Bamonte on 0114 222 5504.
+If you have any queries about the conference please email firstname.lastname@example.org or contact Jess Bamonte on 0114 222 5504.

 The Knowledge Transfer Network (KTN) helps businesses get the best out of creativity, ideas and the latest discoveries, to strengthen the UK economy and improve people’s lives.
 KTN links new ideas and opportunities with expertise, markets and finance through our network of businesses, universities, funders and investors.
 From agri-food to autonomous systems and from energy to design, KTN combines in-depth knowledge in all sectors with the ability to cross boundaries.